CodeAtlas/VeeContactPicker/README.md

 VeeContactPickerViewController* veeContactPickerViewController = [[VeeContactPickerViewController alloc] initWithOptions:veeContactPickerOptions];
 //...
 ```
-Contact's image placeholder are provided by [AGCInitials](https://github.com/andreacipriani/UIImageView-AGCInitials).
-You can customize the color palette if you want, see the README of AGCInitials.
+Contact's image placeholder are provided by *AGCInitials*.
+You can customize the color palette if you want, see the [README of AGCInitials](https://github.com/andreacipriani/UIImageView-AGCInitials/blob/master/README.md).

 - If you want to change or localize the strings shown by the picker, look at this property: